Last Updated | August 24, 2023

 - Initiating automated reminders for medication or appointments

-- Analyzing the severity index for different diseases to suggest treatment
+- Analyzing the severity index for different diseases to suggest treatment.

 By leveraging powerful data analytics techniques like machine learning and artificial intelligence, the CDSS is fast becoming an ever-more efficient and effective analytical tool for the healthcare industry.
-The power of machine learning and artificial intelligence enables these systems to store and analyze the massive volume of data to identify hidden patterns, as well as, deliver precise results for healthcare practitioners and patients, alike.
+The power of machine learning and artificial intelligence enables these systems to store and analyze the massive volume of data to identify hidden patterns, as well as, deliver precise results for healthcare practitioners and patients alike.
 Machine learning is increasingly being used as the preferred technology in precision medicines, as well as, in various other analytical fields like the Internet of Things or automated image analysis.

 A machine learning powered clinical decision support system (CDSS) implemented at the University of Pennsylvania was able to lower the sepsis detection time by 12 hours.
 This is a huge achievement with life-saving potential for patients suffering from sepsis.
 The machine learning algorithm used in the system was trained for the sample size of 160,000 patients’ samples, whereas, the validation was completed for another 10,000 samples.

 In another study conducted by MT, a deep learning tool was used to generate hourly predictions for ICU patients.
 The input for the system was the clinical notes, bedside monitors, and other supplementary data.
 The system was meant to improve the deliverance of healthcare services by predicting the patients’ conditions through CDSS.
 The system doesn’t just predict the patients’ health, it also produces the rationales which are critical to offering trust and reliability in machine learning systems.
+These are just some of the examples of CDSS.

 Today, as machine learning and artificial intelligence have taken the central position towards the deliverance of high-quality healthcare services, an ever-increasing number of CDS systems are being built using advanced analytics techniques.
+As a result, all of these examples prove the benefits of clinical decision support systems and solidify the fact that this must be used in the world of medicine.

 How To Build A Clinical Decision Support System?